Princeton Seminary | Field Education - Overview

 Field Education Overview

-Self-Awareness—Effective ministers are wise risk takers who vulnerably summon the courage to admit to imperfection.
-Learning to know areas of strength and weakness well results in authentically exercising ministerial authority with integrity and humility.
+Self-awareness: Effective ministers are wise risk takers who vulnerably summon the courage not only to admit to imperfection but also to interrogate the ways their particular experience of embodiment is forming them as well.
+Learning to know areas of strength and limitations results in authentically exercising ministerial authority with integrity and humility.
 Field education supervisors and settings help students to recognize talents and gifts for leadership and service as well as to accept and address deficiencies that may impede effective ministry.
-Goal setting and evaluation in field education encourages students to carry out intentional programs for growth toward recognized competence, which assists in the process of vocational discernment.
+So also a holistic and multisensory engagement with and in the body can be a bridge to connect field education with personal and professional growth as well as a growing awareness of one's ministerial identity.

-Relationship Development—Relationships are crucial sites of learning, formation, and integration.
+Relationship Development: Relationships are crucial sites of learning, formation, and integration.
+Competent ministry is built on strong, healthy relationships.
 The rapidly changing global context demands that ministers take embodiment and cultural context with utmost seriousness in order to relate to others with sensitivity, integrity, and understanding, in and beyond the church.
-Effective ministers serve with individuals and groups to lead toward a common goal.
-They delegate responsibility while offering support.

 OFFICE INFORMATION